Your resource for health and wellness information

 Protein Malnutrition & Immune Function

 Protein is a macronutrient, and is essential for your body to function.
 Dietary proteins are constructed of amino acids.
 During digestion, these amino acids are separated and absorbed, and are responsible for the majority of cellular work.
 Amino acids work as flags on the outsides of cells to signal that the cell is damaged or infected.
 Cell culture studies show that branch chain amino acids are absolutely essential for lymphocytes to function.
-T-cells in particular are highly dependent on amino acids, such as arginine.
+T-cells in particular are highly dependant on amino acids, such as arginine.

 It is well accepted in research that protein malnutrition reduces the ability of the immune system to function properly.
 In those with protein malnutrition negative changes to the immune system are seen.
 There is a reduction in the size and weight of the thymus (remember, it produces a large amount of your immune cells), delayed response to new and recall pathogens, reduces maturity of T-cells, reduction in lymphocyte protein receptors that identify pathogens, decreased antibody production, decreased cytokine production, and decreased phagocytosis...pretty much a complete decrease in immune response and function.
 These changes are seen in moderate deficiencies.